 - Dry oatmeal

-At this point more research is needed to figure out the precise cooking and cooling techniques that will optimize levels of RS3.
-In the mean time I plan to increase my intake of resistant starch by eating pasta, rice & potatoes that have been cook and cooled or eaten as leftovers.
+In the meantime, I plan to increase my intake of resistant starch by eating pasta, rice & potatoes that have been cooked and cooled or eaten as leftovers.
 Another great reason to batch cook.